Northeast Ohio Spinal Specialists at UH Spine Institute

 - Thoracic spinal stenosis

-The UH Spine Institute utilizes techniques that improve results, reduce pain and accelerate recovery after spinal surgery.
+The UH Spine Institute utilizes techniques that have been shown to improve results, reduce pain and accelerate recovery after spinal surgery.

 University Hospitals Cleveland Medical Center is among a select group of centers in the U.S. that offer proton therapy for spine tumors.
 Proton therapy is a highly precise radiation therapy used to treat a variety of tumors in adults and children.
 It is especially valuable for the treatment of tumors on or near vital structures like the spine because the precise delivery minimizes damage to the surrounding healthy tissue and can reduce the side effects of treatment.